 Our founding attorney has over 30 years of experience helping injured clients like you.
 Over the time, our lawyers have recovered hundreds of millions to help accident victims move forward with their lives.
 We’d be proud to fight for you.
 Call our law office in Dallas, TX to schedule a free consultation today.

-If you want to recover money after a car accident, it’s always a good idea to have an experienced car accident lawyer in your corner.
+If you want to recover money after a car accident, it’s always a good idea to have an experienced car crash lawyer in your corner.
 Insurance companies don’t always play fair.
 They’re interested in maximizing their own profits–not protecting your best interests.

 Our Dallas personal injury lawyers have been handling complex cases for decades.
 We know the insurance company’s strategies inside and out.

-Over the time, we’ve earned a 10 Superb rating on Avvo and an AV-Preeminent rating from Martindale Hubbell.
+Over time, we’ve earned a 10 Superb rating on Avvo and an AV-Preeminent rating from Martindale Hubbell.
 We’ve also been recognized by Super Lawyers and have a board-certified personal injury trial lawyer leading our team.

 We know the stakes are high, and we’ll fight for you by:

-- Carefully investigating the accident
+- Carefully investigating the crash